RohanKrMahato/instituteautomationdoc/docs/technical_documentation/frontend/components/HostelTransfer/admin/ApprovedRequests.md

 - A light shadow and border for depth
 - Green background (`bg-green-100`) to indicate approved status
 - A responsive grid layout that changes based on screen size
-- A commented-out section for approval timestamp (which can be uncommented if timestamp data is available)

 ### Field Display Pattern